Alicia Bouch - Medicine & Healthcare, Midwifery in Tanzania

 I lived with three other volunteers who all worked in the hospital with me and we all walked to work together.
 We all got on well and I made some friends for life as well as feeling safer and happier travelling around Dar es Salaam during my stay.
 We were lucky enough to have a very nice, welcoming host family close to the hospital and had lovely, traditional Tanzanian food.
 Our two host sisters kept us entertained in the evenings and invited us to church with them.
 Our host mum took us shopping to the Kariakoo Market and really involved us in her daily life, exposing us to the beauty of Tanzanian culture and the people there.

 I was on placement at Mwananyamala Hospital, a government teaching hospital where I had the opportunity to work and speak with a variety of experienced medical personnel, interns and university students.
 Working in a teaching hospital gave volunteers the opportunity to join students in lessons with their lecturers within the hospital, which was really interesting.
 Within my rotation, I spent time in the laboratory, minor theatre, surgery, labor ward, pediatric and neonatal wards.

 The hospital was a real eye-opener compared to hospitals in England, but was perfect for the experience I had hoped to gain.
 The labor ward and Surgery were my favorite wards and I spent the most time there.
-Whilst in the labor ward, I had the opportunity to deliver two babies with support from the nurses, which is an experience I will never forget!

 I also witnessed the deliveries of many other babies including two sets of beautiful twins and complicated breech deliveries.
 Surgery allowed me to see many caesarean sections as well as other procedures.
 Asking questions of the doctors and interns was the best way to gain experience as gaining their trust meant they wanted to show us what they know and get us involved.